 the defendant is not indigent and has had a reasonable opportunity to obtain counsel.

 Withdrawal of Waiver.
 A defendant may withdraw a waiver of the right to counsel at any time.
-But the fact that counsel is later appointed or retained does not establish a basis for repeating any proceeding previously held or waived.
+But the fact that counsel is later appointed or retained does not alone establish a basis for repeating any proceeding previously held or waived.

 Rule 6.2.
 Appointment of Counsel for Indigent Defendants